eqmvii/berlin-zero/prompts.md

 Open only the file part2\chapter23\chapter_content.md and no other files in this project

 It is a chapter in a novel, but it is short.
 Please expand it to be around 1,300 words.

+# Finishing it off with this - restarting windsurf after each run

+Open only the file part3\chapter31\chapter_content.md and no other files in this project

+It is a chapter in a novel, but it is short.
+Please expand it to be around 1,300 words.